laisee/rektbitmex/README.md

 `rektbitmex` tracks liquidation events on [BitMEX](https://www.bitmex.com) and stores information about each event in a local SQLite database.
-When configured with Twitter credentials it can also tweet a short summary of the liquidation.
+When configured with Twitter credentials it tweets a short summary of the liquidation.

 ---